More Than A Race: Colorado Classic aims to change cycling with innovative TV streaming model

 “Change doesn’t happen because someone wants it.
 Change happens when people commit all their energy to getting the world to take notice.
 Our entire organization and business is focused on delivering and demonstrating our message of opportunity and equity,” said Diaz.
 “We are proud to lead the charge and will look to like-minded organizations and individuals to join us in this powerful change to culture.”

-To learn more about the Colorado Classic, visit or follow @coloradoclassicpro on and .
+To learn more about the Colorado Classic, visit www.coloradoclassic.com or follow @coloradoclassicpro on Instagram and Facebook.

 About the Colorado Classic

 The Colorado Classic® presented by VF Corporation is America’s premier all-women’s professional road cycling race taking place August 27-30, 2020.
 Our goal is to be the best women’s race in the world while developing a year-round platform that celebrates and empowers female athletes.
 We are more than a race, we are a movement that is changing the world through the power of women’s sport.

 RPM Events Group LLC is a Colorado-based company committed to re-imagining professional cycling events while providing meaningful social and economic impact.
 The company owns and organizes the Colorado Classic® presented by VF Corporation — a world-class women’s pro road race coming August 27-30, 2020 — the only UCI women’s road race in North America and on the USA Cycling’s Pro Road Tour. www.rpmeventsgroup.com